Glendale man recalls moment bear jumps onto his car at Sequoia National Park

 "It jumped on the trunk.
 I got worried about the back glass thinking his paw might go through it," Orudzhyan said.

-Orudzhyan is back home at Glendale.
+Orudzhyan is back home in Glendale.
 He says he took the road trip to get close to nature, but he never imagined coming that close to a bear.

 The video went viral after it was shared.